 The meaning of the colour turquoise is open communication and clarity of thought.

-Turquoise is a blend of the colour blue and the colour green, and has cool and calming attributes.
-The colour turquoise is associated with meanings of refreshing, feminine, calming, sophisticated, energy, wisdom, serenity, wholeness, creativity, emotional balance, good luck, spiritual grounding, friendship, love, joy, tranquility, patience, intuition, and loyalty.
+Turquoise is a blend of the colour blue and the colour green and has cool and calming attributes.
+The colour turquoise is associated with meanings of refreshing, feminine, calming, sophisticated, energy, wisdom, serenity, wholeness, creativity, emotional balance, good luck, spiritual grounding, friendship, love, joy, tranquillity, patience, intuition, and loyalty.
+Colour Turquoise.

 Tints of turquoise colour have a sweet feminine feel.
 Darker shades of turquoise, such as teal have a more sophisticated feel.
 Variations of turquoise, which often is used to represent water, also is referred to as aqua and aquamarine.